medford-group/bdqm-vip/lectures/05_Running_DFT_On_PACE.md

 # Running DFT on PACE

 Today we're going to go over how to run DFT calculations on the PACE supercomputing cluster.
-To review, a supercomputing cluster is a network of connected computers.
+A supercomputing cluster is a network of connected computers.
 You enter in the login node and request computing time on the computing nodes.

 ![alt text](https://ucdavis-bioinformatics-training.github.io/2017-June-RNA-Seq-Workshop/monday/cluster_diagram.png "Cluster Supercomputer Structure")